 Click for more information on Sarah Fuhrman

-Slag Gallery is pleased to present the two-person exhibition The Childlike Life featuring new works by Chris "Dacs" D'Acunto and Sarah Fuhrman.
+Slag Gallery is pleased to present Complex Possessed, a new body of work by Sarah Fuhrman.

 Sarah Fuhrman’s paintings circle around issues of ecology, observational play, and the study of human behavior.
 In recent works, she has been pouring paint in order to create specific ambiances or birds’ eye views of landscapes, which resemble satellite images.
 These poured landscapes allow chance and happenstance to infuse the work process, as they rarely reference specific geographical locations.
 After spending time with the pours of paint, Fuhrman allows both the intellect and the subconscious to direct her, and subsequently the viewer, through a journey of narrative, dream like spaces.
 Fuhrman sources contemporary socio-political events from various readings, and content from but not limited to design movements, symbolism, retro-kitsch, ornate patterns, and all manner of textures running the gambit from seductive to grotesque.
 Over time, these renderings allow Fuhrman to implant an array of traumatic, ecstatic, or spectacular multi-ethnic friezes in a surreal and quirky world.
 The combination of such a vast array of curated forms and spaces results in destabilizing the viewer and prompting experiences of inter-personal memories, places, and active figuration.
 The viewing of the work also turns simultaneously topographical and inclusive while questioning screen culture, visual pleasure and play.